1562 Riots of Toulouse: Ordinance of Orléans

-Despite the toleration within the edict it was opposed by John Calvin.
+Despite the toleration within the ordinance it was opposed by John Calvin.

-In addition to having to face the extension of toleration to Protestants by the Edict of Orléans, the Catholic Church's position also seemed shaken by the abolishment of the arrangement made between the papacy and the French crown, the Concordat of Bologna (though this outcome was motivated by the Third Estate's fiscal concerns).
+In addition to having to face the extension of toleration to Protestants by the Ordinance of Orléans, the Catholic Church's position also seemed shaken by the abolishment of the arrangement made between the papacy and the French crown, the Concordat of Bologna (though this outcome was motivated by the Third Estate's fiscal concerns).
 Without the Concordat's rules in effect, Bishops were to be elected by a mixture of laymen and ecclesiastics who would submit three names for the King to choose from.
 Another reform was the requirement that any holder of a benefice must reside there.

 On January 31, after the Estates had dispersed, the council met at Fontainebleau and reviewed petitions presented by Gaspard II de Coligny, "in which Protestants demanded temples."
 These requests were referred to a commission of the estates which had remained behind to prepare for the assembly's scheduled May 1 meeting on finance.

 On March 10, the second Reformed Church synod met at Poitiers and drew up a memorandum to present the estates general set to meet on May 1.
 They asked that a suitable royal council be composed that would enforce the Edict of Orléans, which many strongly Catholic regions still resisted.
 The also wanted a Protestant representative for each province to reside at court in order to protect the interests of the Reformed churches in their areas.
 These deputies would act together as a body and present a confession of faith along with a petition.
 They would also work closely with the seigneurs at court who were sympathetic to their cause.
 They would act as a knowledgeable pressure group and have the backing of an efficient provincial organization.

 As news of the toleration under the edict spread, Paris's Protestant population grew exponentially – all relying on divisions in the council or the protection of sympathetic nobles to keep the edict in effect.